mongodb/terraform-provider-mongodbatlas/RELEASING.md

 **Note**: Only applies if the right most version digit is 0 (considered a major or minor version in [semantic versioning](https://semver.org/)).

 - A doc in /website/docs/guides/X.Y.0-upgrade-guide.html must be defined containing a summary of the most significant features, breaking changes, and additional information that can be helpful.
-The expectation is that this file is created during relevant pull requests and not during the release process.
+If not defined the release process will be stopped automatically.
+The expectation is that this file is created during relevant pull requests (breaking changes, significant features), and not before the release process.

 ### Trigger release workflow